 Format & Rules

-2025 Easton Youth & Collegiate Trophy Tournament Format & Rules
+2026 Easton Youth and Collegiate Trophy Tournament Format & Rules

 Chapter 1 - Registration

-1.1 Youth & Collegiate Trophy Tournament – There are two, 60 Arrow Qualification Shooting Times: Saturday, January 25, 2025 @ 2pm, and Sunday, January 26, 2025 @ 8am.
+1.1 Youth & Collegiate Trophy Tournament – There are two, 60-Arrow Qualification Shooting Times: Saturday, January 24, 2026 @ 2pm, and Sunday, January 25, 2026 @ 8am.
 Trophies will be awarded to each 1st Place Champion.
 The top 3 scores from each division will be awarded deluxe medallions.
-Early registration fee of $75 for all divisions prior to January 3, 2025.
-After 11:59pm EST, January 2, 2025, Registration Fees will be $125.
+Early registration fee of $75 for all divisions prior to January 3, 2026.
+After 11:59pm EST, January 2, 2026, Registration Fees will be $125.

-1.2 All cancellations prior to 11:59pm EST, Wednesday, January 15, 2025 will receive a refund minus the $25 Lane Reservation Fee.
-No changes or cancellations will be accepted after 11:59pm EST, Wednesday, January 15, 2025.
-Cancellations made after 11:59pm EST, Wednesday, January 15, 2025 will forfeit their entire Registration Fee & Lane Reservation Fee without exception.
+1.2 All cancellations prior to 11:59pm EST, Wednesday, January 14, 2026 will receive a refund minus the $25 Lane Reservation Fee.
+No changes or cancellations will be accepted after 11:59pm EST, Wednesday, January 14, 2026.
+Cancellations made after 11:59pm EST, Wednesday, January 14, 2026 will forfeit their entire Registration Fee including any pre-purchased practice pass, event merchandise, and Lane Reservation Fee without exception.

-1.3 Archers who register for the Youth & Collegiate Trophy Tournament may also register for 2025 LAS Classic.
+1.3 Archers who register for the Youth & Collegiate Trophy Tournament may also register for the 2026 Lancaster Archery Classic.

-1.4 Practice: Available on three ranges at the Nook; $15 for weekend access when prepaid, $20 when purchased on site, this fee includes target faces.
-Practice ranges at the Nook will be Thursday 9am-8pm, Friday and Saturday 6:30am-8pm, and Sunday 6:30am-12pm (Baseball Diamond practice range open until 2:30p).
+1.4 Practice: Available on three ranges at the Nook; $20 for weekend access when prepaid, $25 when purchased on site, this fee includes target faces.
+Practice ranges at the Nook will be Wednesday 4pm-8pm (Practice range #3 only), Thursday 6:30am-8pm, Friday and Saturday 6:30am-8pm, and Sunday 6:30am-12pm (Baseball Diamond practice range will remain open until 2:30pm).

 1.4a Free off-site practice at Lancaster Archery Supply’s Academy indoor ranges; 2195-A Old Philadelphia Pike, Lancaster (13-15 min. drive); Academy Main Range access during business hours, additionally free practice range access in the Shooting Center building from 7am until midnight Thursday - Sunday.